Gasparfgf/anti-gaspillage/documents/back-justifications.md

 PostgreSQLDialect does not need to be specified explicitly using 'hibernate.dialect' - it will be selected by default.

+H2 was added to make Spring Boot tests run on H2 in memory without depending on PostgreSQL in unit tests.

 ## Code

 All injected fields must be final; otherwise, **@RequiredArgsConstructor** will not include them in the generated constructor, and they will remain null.

 > Lombok generates a constructor only for fields marked *final* or **@NonNull**.
 Fields marked without a final attribute are ignored.

+## Environment variables (.env)

+The environment variables are not immediately exposed.
+They have to be exposed before running backend, so application.properties takes the values needed.

+> To solve this situation, i added a dependency that can expose it automaticaly.